saschadiercks/personalNews/README.md

 ![Screenshot](/.screenshots/personalnews-iphone.jpg)

 ## How does it work?
 Just place the contents of the folder `/htdocs` on your own webserver.
 Make sure it supports *php* - this is the only requirement.
-If feeds didn't get fetched, try to modify your php.ini and allow *allow_url_fopen* `allow_url_fopen = 1`.
+If feeds didn't get fetched, try to modify your php.ini and allow *allow_url_fopen* `allow_url_fopen = true`.
 Some providers only require to tick a checkbox *allow_url_fopen* in the backoffice to allow this functionality.

 ### Use case
 I build this primarily to use it in a webpanel in vivaldi.
 But I really like to use this app on mobile too.
 It gives me a quick overview of whats currently happening.
 I really hope you enjoy this little tool as much as I do. :)